quickwit-oss/quickwit/docs/getting-started/quickstart.md

 You can also install it via [other means](installation.md).

 ## Create your first index

-Before adding documents to Quickwit, you need to create an index along with the `index config` which notably defines how a document and fields it contains, are stored and indexed.
+Before adding documents to Quickwit, you need to create an index configured with a json `config file`.
+This config file notably let you define how a document and fields it contains, are stored and indexed.
+See the [index config documentation](../reference/doc-mapper.md).

-Let's create an index with configured for wikipedia articles on you local machine.
+Let's create an index configured a wikipedia data source.

 ```
-# First download the wikipedia config from quickwit repository
+# First download the wikipedia config from quickwit repository.
 curl -o wikipedia_index_config.json https://raw.githubusercontent.com/quickwit-inc/quickwit/main/examples/index_configs/wikipedia_index_config.json
 ```

 The index config defines three text fields: `title`, `body` and `url` and set two default search fields `body` and `title`.
-Thes fields will be used for search if you do not specify fields in your query.
-Please note that by default, text fields are indexed and tokenized.
-See the [index config documentation](../reference/doc-mapper.md).
+These fields will be used for search if you do not specify fields in your query.
+Please note that by default, text fields are indexed and tokenized

 And here is the complete config: